WHAT DOES IT TAKE TO BECOME A CREATIVE DIRECTOR? - with Hannah Lowe

 8. What are the top marketing tools that you use and do they differ between the three companies?

 I actually don’t really market Halo Creative anymore.
 It was a business I started in New Zealand and now I’m in Australia.
 It’s ready for a revamp but it’s not a priority right now.

 With Two Graces I post on Facebook and Instagram as these are the two platforms that generate sales.

 I try to be decently consistent with posting on Blossie.
 I post on Instagram and Facebook.
 No google ads, email campaigns or anything else as of yet!
 We are currently in the process of working out an advertising budget and if we should be attending wedding expos.
 It’s all a work in progress!

 9. Name two people who inspire you - can be in anything, not related to your industry.

 Zoë Foster Blake - She’s a mum of two, business owner, author and so many other things!
 I’ve been following her journey for quite some time and just think she’s killing it.
 She has such a vibrant personality that draws you to her.
 (You can view her work here: Zotheysay)

 10. What are three tips you can give to those starting out their own creative business?

-Keep track of your expenses and your invoices!
-While you’re at it, if you’re not confident with numbers make sure you set up an appointment with an accountant.
+Keep track of your expenses and your invoices - While you’re at it, if you’re not confident with numbers make sure you set up an appointment with an accountant.

-Network.
-Networking can help you to identify new opportunities, solve problems, learn and generate more business.
+Network - Networking can help you to identify new opportunities, solve problems, learn and generate more business.
 If you’re not confident with this I’d definitely recommend networking with friends to begin with.
 They’ll likely have connections to different industries and may know people who could benefit from your services.
 Just make sure your intentions are clear with them from the start and make sure your requests don’t cross the line!